 Another big advantage with Ads Manager is that you can constantly A/B test your audiences and videos to learn what works best.

-With boosts, you have limited ability to learn and improve, which means you have to rebuild the wheel with every post.
+With boost, you have limited ability to learn and improve, which means you have to rebuild the wheel with every post.

 Boost for social proof

-The feature that counts most against boosting is also its redeeming feature: the way it finds people likely to react and share.
+The feature that counts most against boost is also its redeeming feature: the way it finds people likely to react and share.

 Use this to your advantage when you want to get social proof on a post.
 For best results, boost your post first to get lots of reactions and shares, then flip it into Ads Manager and send it out to a new audience.
 This is a great way to improve the performance of nearly any post.
 Here’s how to do it.

 Boost sparsely.
-Boosting is seldom useful.
-Only use it when you’re time poor or need social proof.
+Boost is seldom useful.
+Only use it when you’re time-poor or need social proof.